-The practice of peer review is to ensure that good paper is published.
+The practice of peer review (double blind) is to ensure that good paper is published.
 It is an objective process at the heart of good scholarly publishing and is carried out on all reputable scientific journals.
 Our referees therefore play a vital role in maintaining the high standards of Journal of Energy and Safety Technologies

 Special issues and/or conference proceedings may have different peer review procedures involving, for example, Guest Editors, conference organisers or scientific committees.
 Authors contributing to these projects may receive full details of the peer review process on request from the editorial office.

 Journal of Energy and Safety TechnologyÂ is published online with a frequency of two issues per year .
 Besides that, special issues ofÂ Journal of Energy and Safety TechnologÂ will be published non-periodically from time to time

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 Universiti Teknologi Malaysia (UTM)Â is a leading innovation-driven entrepreneurial research university in engineering science and technology located both in Kuala Lumpur, the capital city of Malaysia and Johor Bahru, the southern city in Iskandar Malaysia, which is a vibrant economic corridor in the south of Peninsular Malaysia.

 With a strength of more than 2,000 academic staff, of which more than 200 are foreign graduate faculty members, UTM continuously strives to develop and enhance quality academic and professional programmes of international standard and global recognition.
 The student population consists of more than 11,000 full-time undergraduate students, more than 6,000 enrolled on distance learning programmes as part-time students and more than 9,000 postgraduate students in various fields of specialisation.
 Out of this, more than 3,000 are foreign students.